 Douglas-fir cone (Photo by C. Trickett)

-In Alberta’s Crowsnest Pass, a chipmunk dashes around frenetically beneath tall, gnarled trees.
-The ground is littered with long, bracketed cones, each of which contain numerous seeds — an important food source for this small mammal.
+In Alberta’s Crowsnest Pass, a chipmunk dashes around beneath tall, gnarled trees.
+The ground is littered with long, bracketed cones.
+Their seeds are an important food source for this small mammal.

 The interior Douglas-fir forest begins in British Columbia, where it is found primarily in the southern part of the Interior Plateau.

 Douglas-fir trees are uncommon in Alberta, where they are at the easternmost end of their natural habitat.
 The interior Douglas-fir forest does cross into Alberta in a few places, such as the Crowsnest Pass, Castle Crown and the Southern Foothills region.